abdessalem1998/Hello-Microverse/README.md

 ![index](https://user-images.githubusercontent.com/89970442/138847915-c5f57561-ecd3-4c16-981a-372f8a07da80.PNG)

-Simple html page with sytle.
+Simple html page with sytle with the aim  to get started with the environment of github and how to write commits and its description, also how to open a pull request to check the work before merging the updated files to the main branch.

 ## Built With